 We know that fulfilling the needs of others should give us deep satisfaction, so why does service feel so frustrating, drudgerous and energy-sapping?
 We're just missing the right understanding of what service really is.
 It's not just a matter of good training or learning all the "tricks" and formalities.
 Service is a mindset that we take everywhere.
 It's a lifelong path of self-cultivation.
 And when it clicks then everything we do (including our service job) becomes deeply satisfying.
-"Holistic" means "accounting for every aspect" - especially the crucial subtle ones that our conditioning may cause us to oversee or dismiss.
 This project will connect all the dots in your life of service by enriching the core of who you are, what you do and how you perceive the world around you.

 We truly learn service from the inside out...and then the outside in.
 Techniques, practices & philosophies drawn from...